Pushpendrasingh27/Assignment-of-ML/README.md

 # Assignment-of-ML
-A practical assignment of ML is Customer Lifetime Value
+A practical assignment of ML is Customer Lifetime Value Predivtion by Churn Prediction